Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # Awesome!

-Here is the final result, jupyterLab-theme-winter theme provided by Quansight.
+[Here]((https://github.com/Quansight-Labs/jupyterlab-theme-winter)) is the final result, jupyterLab-theme-winter theme provided by Quansight.
 Feel free to modify it, and please suggest some themes you might like and share in the comments.
 For example we'd love to see a "summer 2020 theme" for our Southern Hemisphere friends.
 We will dive into how to distribute your themes and make them high-quality in a later blog post.

 [![Screenshot of JupyterLab Winter Theme](/images/jupyterlab-theme-winter.png)](https://github.com/Quansight-Labs/jupyterlab-theme-winter)

-And as a bonus, a Christmas theme with more green-ish color and some lights shining [Are they really shining/sparkling or are they from a static image?] at the bottom of your notebooks!
+And as a bonus, a [Christmas theme]((https://github.com/Quansight-Labs/jupyterlab-theme-christmas)) with more green-ish color and some lights shining at the bottom of your notebooks!

 [![Screenshot of JupyterLab Christmas Theme](/images/jupyterlab-theme-christmas.png)](https://github.com/Quansight-Labs/jupyterlab-theme-christmas)